-When we hear there is a need for food in our community, we address it.
+When we hear there are other needs in our community, we address them.

-The weekend is a difficult time for some students.
-The Fuel program provides kids who need it with a weekend's worth of easy-to-prepare healthy meals so students come back to school ready to learn.
-Pasta, chicken, peanut butter, oatmeal, dried fruit and healthy snacks fill the bags that are delivered to schools each week.
-We have proudly partnered with Church of the Redeemer, Chestnut Hill on this amazing project.
+The Fuel program provides children in need with a weekend quantity of easy-to-prepare healthy meals so students come back to school ready to learn.
+Pasta, chicken, peanut butter, oatmeal, dried fruit and healthy snacks fill bags that are delivered to schools each week.
+We partnered with Church of the Redeemer, Chestnut Hill on this amazing project.

 Jessica: I will start by telling you how this all began.
 Father Todd (Miller) and a few of the other Episcopal clergy in Newton noticed a significant increase in the needy knocking on their doors for items store gift cards, lunches, or any other handouts.
 I believe each of the churches had a different type of outreach for this type of need.